KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerSettings.rst

    Figure 10.4: Business Model Categories already existing.

-Click on the plus red button in the top right corner and by default a new page opens with the
+Click on the plus red button in the top right corner and by default a new page opens with the form you need to fill in.

-10.3.
-Metadata

-form you need to fill in.
 An example is shown in Figure 10.5.
 Fill the columns as follow:

    |image91|